mallen1080/DOMcrafter/readme.md

 ### Live Example

-A live example on DOMcrafter's use can be seen [Here](http://www.github.com/mallen1080/Langtons-Ant "Langton's Ant")
+A live example of DOMcrafter's use can be seen [here](http://www.github.com/mallen1080/Langtons-Ant "Langton's Ant")

 ### Functionality